Tips for Critiquing Other Writers’ Work

 - This could be more compelling or exciting if…

 Remember, you’re there to help, not to hurt.
-If someone appreciates your opinion enough to ask for it, then provide it a manner that is conductive to learning and supportive of the writer’s efforts to improve.
+If someone appreciates your opinion enough to ask for it, then provide it in a manner that is conductive to learning and supportive of the writer’s efforts to grow.
 Whenever possible, offer concrete suggestions.
 If you spot a weak word, try to offer a stronger replacement word.